 No claims discount protection does not protect the overall price of your insurance policy.
 The price of your policy may increase following an accident eve if you were not at fault.

 An excess is a contributory amount you pay when making a claim.
 There are two types of excess that can be applied to an insurance policy - compulsory (or standard) excess and voluntary excess:

 There is a standard policy excess set by your insurer which you cannot change.
 You will be required to pay this amount for each incident of loss or damage to your vehicle, including repair or replacement of windscreen or windows.
 All excesses are shown on your schedule.
 If you should choose not to use the repairer nominated by the insurer, the excess that would otherwise apply will be doubled.

 If this option is available, you can choose to pay an additional amount on top of the standard policy excess for each incident of loss or damage to you vehicle.
 If you choose a voluntary excess you will generally reduce your premium.
 All excesses are shown on your schedule.

 The Thatcham Motor Insurance Repair Research Centre evaluates the effectiveness of car security products against the British insurance industry's criteria.
 Most insurers acknowledge the benefits of these devices and give you discounts.

 This enables the police to track a stolen vehicle via an electronic signal emitted from a sensor concealed in the car.
 The recovery rate for these stolen vehicles is very high.
 Insurers usually offer a discount off the premium if the vehicle is fitted with a tracking device.

-If you make a claim and your car is being repaired by the insurer-approved repairer, they will try to provide you with a courtesy car of a similar size to your own, subject to availability.
+If you make a claim and your car is being repaired by the insurer-approved repairer, they will provide you with a Group A vehicle such as a Ford KA.